enaj1125/Continuing_project/README.md

 ## Overview of the Coding Challenge Solution
-This module package was developed by Yan Jiang in April, 2016.

 The task is to calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
 You will thus be calculating the average degree over a 60-second exclusive sliding window.

-Website of the code chanllenge: https://github.com/InsightDataScience/coding-challenge

 The solution were implemented in two major steps: